robdyke/dotfiles/README.md

 **WARNING, THIS WILL CLOBBER YOUR EXISTING CONFIGURATION BY DESIGN**

-This dotfiles collection separates anything specific to me, only if it detects my username will it configure with my keys and auth.
-Therefore it can be (and is) also used by several other humans.
+This general dotfiles collection separates anything specific to me, only if it detects my username will it configure with my keys and auth.
+Therefore it can be (and is) also used by several other humans or usernames.
 It also stops people from committing as me, for example.

 To configure specific things, add an executable script to `specific/<user>`, this will be executed after setup.